At a glance

 See HMRC: charity audits

-While reviewing some of its guidance for charities in March 2012, HMRC identified an error.
+While reviewing some of its guidance back in 2012 HMRC identified an error.
 Its guidance stated that the four-year time limit for making claims under Gift Aid also applied to the retention of records.
 This was incorrect: records should be kept for at least six years.

 HMRC realise that some charities may have relied on the incorrect guidance, and may as a consequence have destroyed records which would now be more than four years old.
 If this has been the case, HMRC will not penalise those charities.